Varginha (CPTM): 1992 Varginha station

 Surface station with two adjacent tracks in metric gauge and one side platform in west to the station.
 Platform structure built temporarily in wood and partially covered in a structure made of the same material.

 The station had an auxiliary building at the end of the platform with public telephones (orelhão) and buffer stops, made of concrete, in the end of the main track, avoiding a runaway train derail from the tracks and invade the level crossing, in front of the station.

-2023 Varginha station
+2025 Varginha station

-The station will be located in a confluence by the number 1000, between Avenida Paulo Guilguer Reimber and Rua Oregon, southwest from Vila Natal.
+The station is located in a confluence by the number 1000, between Avenida Paulo Guilguer Reimber and Rua Oregon, southwest from Vila Natal.
 Besides Varginha station, a new urban bus terminal will be built under the SPTrans responsibility.
 The new terminal will be in the same place of the current one, located by the end of the avenue, which is currently saturated due to the high demand of passengers from nearby districts.
 Because of that, Avenida Paulo Guilguer Reimber will be duplicated by the Prefecture to allow the bus flow from Avenida Senador Teotônio Vilela, reducing the current overflow in the region.